Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch2_cft_functions/_index.md

 #### Syntax

 The TEST command searches in the catalog records for criteria that matches the command parameters.
-If a record matches the criteria, the TEST command has a return code of 0, otherwise it results in a non- zero value return code.
+If a record matches the criteria, the TEST command has a return code of 0, otherwise it results in a non-zero value return code.

 The return code is stored in the predefined variable _CMDRET.FTEMOIN field sets the name of a file to be used as a control to compare the transferred file.
 The control file is opened with the same file attributes that were defined in the catalog for the transferred file.